Reimbursement for Lasering Vitreous Floaters (Ellex)

 A: Usually not.
 There are few coverage policies on this topic.
 One, by Aetna, considers this treatment “experimental and investigational … because its effectiveness for these indications has not been established” and therefore not covered.5 Florida Blue Cross/Blue Shield says, “Laser vitreolysis is considered experimental or investigational … specifically vitreous floaters of the eye…”.6

-Q: How is lasering vitreous floaters codified in CPT?
+Q: How is lasering vitreous floaters coded in CPT?

 A: There are two CPT codes that apply: 67031 (Severing of vitreous strands, vitreous face adhesions, sheets, membranes or opacities, laser surgery, one or more stages) and 67299 (Unlisted procedure, posterior segment).
 Use CPT 67031 when a visually significant opaque floater is severed from its attachment, allowing it to sink to the bottom of the vitreous and out of the line of sight.
 When severing does not occur, CPT 67031 does not apply.
 Instead, use CPT 67299 to describe photoablation, destruction, or vaporization of a vitreous floater for complete removal.